rogereo/rogereo.github.io/_posts/2025-09-30-double-marathon.markdown

 ### Tools & Systems

-##### AI Running Coach (Running, Strength, and Recovery)
+##### AI Running Coach (Running, Strength, & Recovery)
-> To take on consecutive marathons, I needed more than determination.
-I needed a plan.
+> To take on this challenge I needed a structured plan.
 I chose not to rely on a generic training plan.
 Instead, I used a large language model as an AI coach to build a program that balanced running, strength, and recovery.
 Weekly mileage increased step by step, peaking at 82 kilometers, with long trail runs on Saturdays and road runs on Sundays to replicate race weekend fatigue.
 On Mondays, Wednesdays, and Fridays I added strength sessions with full-body and core focused work plus short recovery runs.
 On Tuesdays and Thursdays, 10 km efforts for building endurance capacity.
 The plan includes lighter baseline weeks and a taper at the end to help me reach race day fresh.
 I used ChatGPT and Claude in alternation, refining the plan through reflection and iteration until it became my training template.
 Beyond my own training, I wanted to create something useful for others as a reflection tool in preparing for a race.
 That led to the [AI Running Coach](https://chatgpt.com/g/g-688a716578588191981e7834f6a464b8-ai-running-coach), a customized tool in the ChatGPT Store.
 The first MVP version is ready to explore, and it will grow as I continue refining it.

 <div class="table-scroll">
   <table class="training-table">